prettygood236/prettygood236.github.io/_posts/Study/Data Structures and Algorithms/2022-02-19-fundamentals-of-algorithms.md

 ### 1.1 What is Greedy algorithm?

-Greedy algorithm means a method to **choose only good things from the current situation.**
+Greedy algorithm means a method to <span style='background-color: #FFF190;'>*choose only good things from the current situation.*</span>

 - A typical greedy algorithm requires the ability to come up with minimal ideas to solve a problem.
 - It is important to analyze the legitimacy of the greedy solution.
   - Examine whether an optimal solution can be obtained by iteratively selecting the one that looks the best.

-In a greedy algorithm problem,  it is **necessary to be able to come up with a minimal ideas for solving the problem and examine whether this is justified.**
+In a greedy algorithm problem,  it is <span style='background-color: #FFF190; font-size:1.1em'>*necessary to be able to come up with a minimal ideas for solving the problem and examine whether this is justified.*</span>

 ### 1.2 Greedy Example Problem